-As a speaker, Dr. White has given lectures around the world, including North America, Europe, South America, Asia, and the Caribbean.
-His expertise has been requested by Princeton University, Dartmouth College, Microsoft, Napa Valley Community Foundation, and numerous national organizations.
+As a speaker and trainer, Dr. White has taught around the world, including North America, Europe, South America, Asia, and the Caribbean.
+His expertise has been requested by Microsoft, NASA, the Centers for Disease Control, the Million Dollar Round Table, ExxonMobil, DIRECTV, L’Oréal, and numerous other national and multi-national organizations.

 Dr. White is the coauthor of three books including, The 5 Languages of Appreciation in the Workplace, which has sold over 400,000 copies (written with Dr. Gary Chapman, author of the #1 NY Times bestseller, The 5 Love Languages).
 Based on their extensive research and expertise, Dr. White and Dr. Chapman have developed practical ways for leaders and employees to communicate authentic appreciation that leads to increased employee engagement, lower staff turnover and more positive work environments.

 Their Appreciation at Work training resources have been used by numerous corporations, medical facilities, schools, non-profit organizations, and government agencies, over 725 colleges and universities, and in over 60 countries.